flancia-coop/doc.anagora.org/social-coop-oc.md

     - Expectation: Each working group defines its membership.
     - Caitlin: recaps the stipend question.
         - Each WG gets 1k (as above)
-        - Each WG member accepts a share, or puts it back in the pool for the other WG members, or 'donates' it back to Social.coop.
+        - Each WG member accepts a share, or puts it back in the pool for the other WG members, or returns it back to Social.coop.
         - We could document some of this better in our Wiki.
+        - The alternative is time banking, which is not being consi
 - Additional services commitments - status and comms
     - Meet.coop
     - Mayfirst